Methodology

 Most appeals are made when an applicant has not received an offer, via the annual coordinated admissions process, of a place at their first preference school for entry into primary or secondary school.
 In fact they can appeal for a place at any school ranked higher than the one they were offered.

-In addition, there are appeals where applications have been made to transfer to a different school for the beginning of a school year other than the main entry point, and that application has been refused.
+In addition, there are appeals where applications have been made to transfer to a different school for the beginning of a school year other than at the main entry point, and that application has been refused.

 The appeals process